Letrozole (Femara) for Fertility

 Intrauterine Insemination (IUI)

-IUI treatment is usually recommended to couples who haven’t been able to get pregnant after multiple timed intercourse cycles or for couples where the male partner may have sperm motility issues.
-Similar to a timed intercourse cycle, Letrozole may be prescribed alongside IUI treatment to stimulate egg growth and to help time ovulation properly with the insemination.
+Intrauterine insemination (IUI) is often recommended for couples who have not conceived after several timed intercourse cycles or when the male partner has sperm motility issues.
+Much like in timed intercourse cycles, Letrozole may be prescribed alongside IUI to stimulate egg growth and better align ovulation with insemination.

 In Vitro Fertilization (IVF)

-IVF is used in conjunction with a multitude of medication protocols, including Letrozole treatment.
-Fertility doctors may prescribe Letrozole along with IVF or mini-IVF treatment to stimulate ovulation and increase egg production.
+IVF is often combined with different medication protocols, including Letrozole.
+Fertility specialists may prescribe Letrozole with IVF or mini-IVF to stimulate ovulation and increase egg production.

 Letrozole Protocols and Dosing